September 2, 2021

 This EV is in the traditional saloon body, which we know is a favourite of corporate drivers.
-There’s plenty of space for rear passengers when you have a car full of colleges while maintaining a fairly compact exterior.
+There’s plenty of space in the back (for colleagues, friends or family) but it still has a fairly compact exterior.

-This model rivals the BMW 3 Series and Audi A4 which are two of the favoured executive cars, but with the added benefits that come with an EV and the modern luxury touch Tesla is known for.
+This model rivals the BMW 3 Series and Audi A4 (two of the most popular executive cars) but, in our opinion it’s even better because its both an EV and it comes complete with the luxury touch for which Tesla is known.

 2. Kia e-Niro

-The second pick for our top 10 is the crossover SUV, Kia e-Niro.
-A model which we’re seeing becoming increasingly popular with company car drivers as it’s got the high driving position and space of an SUV, high spec interior and being electric low monthly costs.
+The second pick for our electric top 10 is the crossover SUV, the Kia e-Niro.
+It’s a model which is becoming increasingly popular with company car drivers, thanks to its high driving position, spacious interior, high spec and low monthly costs.

-This is another fully electric model so will come with a BIK rate of just 1% for the current tax year.
+As it’s fully electric it also comex with a BIK rate of just 1 per cent for the current tax year.

-With the larger battery option you can get an impressive range of up to 282 miles between charges, which is more than enough for most driver’s daily needs.
+Opt for the larger battery and you can get an impressive range of up to 282 miles between charges, which is more than enough for most drivers’ daily needs.

-If you like the look of the Kia e-Niro but aren’t ready to commit to a pure EV then there is also a hybrid version of the Kia Niro that you might want to check out.
-Though you should keep in mind jumping from an EV to a hybrid will affect the company car tax you pay.
+If you like the look of the Kia e-Niro but aren’t ready to commit to a pure EV just yet, then you might want to check out the hybrid version of the Kia Niro.
+Though you should keep in mind that jumping from an EV to a hybrid will increase the company car tax you pay.

 The BMW 3 Series has been a favourite of company drivers since it first hit UK roads.
-It’s an executive saloon that comes with the powerful driving experience you expect from a BMW, a high-quality, high-tech finish and comfortable drive for the driver and passengers alike.
+It’s an executive saloon that comes with the powerful driving experience you’d expect from a BMW, as well as a high-quality, high-tech finish, and a comfortable ride for both driver and passengers.

-It comes with rear-wheel drive as standard or the option of BMW’s four-wheel-drive xDrive system, which is more responsive, better balanced and fun to drive.
+It has rear-wheel drive as standard or the option of BMW’s four-wheel-drive xDrive system, which is more responsive and better balanced, plus (we think) great fun to drive.

-There’s a plug-in hybrid (PHEV) option in the 330e, which offers you a lower BIK rate, fewer CO2 emissions and is a great option for drivers not ready to make the jump to an EV yet but are looking to choose a more environmentally friendly option.
+There’s a plug-in hybrid (PHEV) option in the 330e, which offers you a lower BIK rate and fewer CO2 emissions.
+It’s a great option for drivers not yet ready to make the jump to an EV but looking for a more environmentally friendly option.
 One thing to be aware of with the PHEV version though is that the boot space is smaller because the battery for the electric motor is beneath the boot floor.

 4. Volkswagen ID.3

-Volkswagen is a brand known for their reliable and well-made vehicles so it’s no wonder one has made it onto our top ten company cars.
+Volkswagen is a brand known for its reliable and well-made vehicles so it’s no wonder one has made it onto our top ten company cars.

-The ID.3 is an electric hatchback that has a compact exterior which is ideal for tight parking spaces and narrow roads making it the perfect choice for city and country drivers alike.
-And despite its small size has a large range of between 205 and 263 miles depending on the battery option you choose.
+The ID.3 is an electric hatchback with a compact exterior (ideal for tight parking spaces and narrow roads) - the perfect choice for city and country drivers alike.
+And despite its small size, it has a range of between 205 and 263 miles depending on the battery option you choose.

-The ID.3 was originally introduced to replace the e-Golf but it is actually a little roomier on the inside being 13 cm longer at the wheelbase which gives more legroom for front and rear passengers.
+It was originally introduced to replace the e-Golf but it is actually a little roomier on the inside being 13 cm longer at the wheelbase, which gives more legroom for front and rear passengers.